steveshogren/blog-source/source/_posts/2015-11-24-managing-self-organizaing-teams.markdown

 The individual is expected to mentor every other developer in all areas technical, social, and collaborative.
-No one is exempt from the duty of gently correcting another who is incorrect.
+No one is exempt from the duty of gently correcting another.
 Everyone is expected to take correction or suggestions seriously, regardless of their source.
-If the most junior developer corrects the most senior, the most senior is expected to treat it as seriously as possible.
+If the most junior developer corrects the most senior, the most senior is expected to treat it seriously.

 You are expected to behave in a manner fitting for a professional.
 Profanity, coarse joking, or sexual innuendo are commonly considered to be inappropriate